Description

 Not fully yet.

-Due to Hytale API limitations, full colored nameplate rendering is still limited.
+Due to Hytale API limitations, full colored native nameplate rendering is still limited.

 What works well right now: